Lunar CLI Reference

 The path to the directory containing the Lunar configuration files.

-Override the URL of the Lunar Hub server in the format host:port.
+Override the URL of the Lunar Hub host name.
 This setting is inferred from the Lunar config if not specified.

 If true, use insecure HTTP connections to the Hub server.